jasper-zanjani/notes/sources/udemy-az-103.md

 `New-AzureRmPolicyAssignment`       | `az policy assignment`| assign the new policy to the account

 ## Azure policy
 Azure policy isn't limited to tagging, but can be used to define policies that will enforce corporate standards and service-level agreements (SLA) across all or specific resources.
+These can be restricted to particular geographic locations, virtual machines, etc.